beymelexis/My_journey_to_be_smart_contrat_engeneer/README.md

 1. GO to youtube and watch (Learn Vyper 0.2):it is an introduction to vyper execute the code and read details in the official vyper website.
 2. START LEARNING BY CODING Workshop 1: > Section 1: Welcome to Remix - Favorite's List  ##### DONE
 What is a revert : when any actions has been done and send the reamaining gas back
 4. Understaing chainlink how to work with it and find the price of the real world
 5. How to read from other contract
 6. there are two functions to senf money : send and rawcall
 7. How to resset DynArray  []

 8. START LEARNING BY CODING Workshop 2 : > Section 1: Remix Buy Me A Coffee  ##### DONE

+9. boa is a powerful tool to deploy a contact without building a transaction using python. just use this tool to load your smart contrcat . just in a single line you should take it easy first eg : https://github.com/Cyfrin/boa-favorites-cu/blob/main/deploy_favorites.py

+10. YOU should concentrzte on the easiet way to compile a smart contract by using titanoboa and for the toool is moccassain or mox

+11. you just need to see the section mox fav and work with that incredible.